 Inhalation sedation uses nitrous oxide — commonly known as laughing gas — to help patients obtain minimal to moderate sedation during a dental procedure.
 Nitrous oxide is a safe, non-irritating gas that, when combined with oxygen, helps reduce stress and anxiety during dental procedures.
 Because laughing gas is odorless, colorless and tasteless, it is not unpleasant for patients to use.

+Administering nitrous dental sedation is a straightforward procedure that requires a trained professional and an approved sedation unit.
 The laughing gas is administered by breathing it through a special mask that fits over your nose.
 The gas reaches the brain quickly to induce a state of relaxation just minutes after you begin breathing it.
 While fully relaxed, you will still be fully conscious, cognizant of your surroundings and alert enough to communicate with your dentist during the procedure.
+This signifies that the ideal level of clinical sedation has been achieved.
+At this point, local anesthetic can be given and the dental procedure can be completed.

-Unlike other types of sedation dentistry, the level of sedation with nitrous oxide can be adjusted by the dentist depending on the type and length of the procedure.
+Unlike other types of sedation dentistry, such as oral sedation, the level of sedation with nitrous oxide dental sedation can be adjusted by the dentist depending on the type and length of the procedure.
 Another benefit of inhalation sedation is that the effects of the laughing gas are not long-lasting.
+Once the nitrous oxide is terminated, the patient receives 100% pure oxygen until there are no existing clinical signs of sedation.
 Once the mask is removed, the effects wear off within minutes.
 In fact, inhalation sedation is the only form of sedation where patients are permitted to drive themselves home and resume normal activities following the procedure.

 Is Inhalation Sedation Right for You or Your Child?